 MCP Integration

 Lexicon Garden provides a Model Context Protocol (MCP) endpoint for AI agent integration.
-MCP allows AI assistants to browse lexicon schemas, validate data, and interact with ATProtocol services directly.
+MCP allows AI assistants to browse lexicon schemas, validate data, and explore the ATProtocol lexicon ecosystem.

 Endpoint